 Mount Tenran in Hanno is another location in Saitama where you can combine the first view of Mt Fuji with the first sunrise.
 And you can also see Mt Fuji from the observation tower in Kodai Hasu no Sato on a very clear day.
 The latter has been hosting a Hatsunohide event for several years.

 The peace museum also has a long running sunrise event on New Year’s morning.
+It requires booking as does Urawa Royal Pines Hotel.
 In the last couple of years Sakitama ancient burial park has also started hosting a hatsuhinode event.
 The Tonegawa (river), Ohashi bridge in Kazo, has long been a famous place for an uninhibited sunrise view.

 It is quite difficult to see the rising sun in many parts of Tokyo, but there are some places that enjoy a view.
 How about from 150 metres up?
 Tokyo Tower opens it doors at 6 am on New Year’s day.
 They do charge for the pleasure and have a restriction on the number of people they are letting up the tower, so do arrive early if you want to be one of them.